 Option 1: Invertebrate Classification – (This class includes live invertebrates.)

 Standards Addressed – CT: 6.2, 7.2, 8.2; RI: LS1, LS3; NGSS: Patterns, Structure & Function; LS1, LS2, LS3, LS4; Asking & Defining, Analyzing & Interpreting, Engaging from Evidence, Evaluating & Communicating Information

-Through the use of hands-on activities and scientific investigations, students will learn about the unique relationships that are found throughout regional watersheds.
-Each program includes an opportunity to interact with live Long Island Sound invertebrates and for students to discover how human activity can impact these delicate ecosystems.
-Educators have the option to focus the class on just one of the ecosystems listed below or focus on both aquatic environments to create a full 90-minute investigation into CT’s aquatic systems.
+Through their own active scientific investigations, students will learn about the unique relationships that are found throughout regional watersheds.
+Each program includes an opportunity to interact with live Long Island Sound invertebrates and for students to discover how human activity can impact these delicate ecosystems through evidence presented.
+Educators have the option to focus the class on just one of the ecosystems listed below or focus on both aquatic environments to create a full 90-minute investigation into local aquatic systems.

 Both options can travel, and they both include live invertebrates and have a conservation focus.

 Standards Addressed – CT: 6.2, 7.2, 8.2; RI: LS1, LS3; NGSS: Cause & Effect, Energy & Matter, Stability & Change; LS2, ESS2, ESS3, ETS; Asking & Defining, Analyzing & Interpreting, Engaging from Evidence, Evaluating & Communicating Information